Hardest-hit China, South Korea Count 767 New Virus Cases

 South Korea reported another 334 more cases Thursday, bringing its total to 1,595.
 Most of the new cases were in the country's fourth-biggest city, Daegu, where the outbreak has hit hardest and the national government has mobilized public health tools to help the region's overwhelmed medical system.

 The South Korean and U.S. militaries postponed their annual joint drills out of concerns over a viral outbreak that has infected soldiers in both countries' armed forces, put many troops in quarantine and closed base facilities.
 Twenty South Korean soldiers and one American service member in South Korea have tested positive for the new coronavirus.
-South Korea has already suspended some unilateral field training, placed 9,570 troops under quarantine and banned most of its enlisted soldiers from leaving their bases.
-The U.S. military closed some amenities at several bases and was urging its personnel to avoid handshakes and large gatherings if possible.
+South Korea has already suspended some unilateral field training, and the U.S. military was urging its personnel to avoid handshakes and large gatherings if possible.

 But there are signs the virus is spreading further in South Korea, with 55 cases reported so far in the capital, Seoul, and 58 in the second-largest city, Busan.
 The country on Thursday also confirmed its 13th death; most of them are still in and near Daegu.